-For me the struggle with Chronic Lyme and the damage to my body is ongoing as it is for most Chronic Lyme sufferers.
+For me the struggle with Chronic Lyme and the damage to my body from misdiagnosis is ongoing as it is for most Chronic Lyme sufferers.
 Until better testing becomes available early stages of Lyme will continue to go undiagnosed or misdiagnosed and this epidemic will grow.
 My entire family has now been infected with Lyme disease and have undergone numerous treatments.
 Signs that my sons were indeed born with this disease are everywhere and their unanswered medical issues now make sense.

 I will continue to do whatever I can to fight for more research, better testing and treatment that is covered by insurance for those suffering from tick-borne illnesses as the thought of my sons suffering as I did is unthinkable.